Tyrian-Misfits/website/content/docs/wvw/builds/guardian.md

 I run the boon-focused build.
 "Stand Your Ground!" and empower last over 10 seconds.
 Boon Tome 5 stability and protection lasts 9.
 Aegis from mace 3 lasts over 14 seconds, and shield 4 for over 7.

 When stacking, I use staff 4 then 2.
-If we have a distance to run, then I'll stay in staff and use staff 3 for swiftness or 5 for the line.
-I'll generally pop "Stand Your Ground!" one our way to the encounter.
+If we have a distance to run, then I'll stay in staff and use 3 for swiftness or 5 for the line.
+I'll generally pop "Stand Your Ground!" on our way to the encounter.

 As we get within range, I'll pop shield 5, and once we hit, shield 4 and mace 3 come out.
 From there, you have to see how the encounter is going.